“How rude of me! Karen, this is my friend Jeff.”

 You're at a party.
-You were talking to one person (Karen), but then another friend of yours (Jeff) came over to talk to you.
+You were talking to one person (Karen), but then another friend of yours (Jeff) comes over to talk to you.
 You've been speaking with Jeff for a few minutes, and you suddenly notice that Karen is uncomfortable because she doesn't know him.
-You say:
+Realizing your error, you say this.

 How rude of me!
 Karen, this is my friend Jeff.